Reckitt Benckiser predicts rosy outlook after record 2020

 Reckitt boss Laxman Narasimhan described 2020 as a turning point for the maker of cleaning products such as Lysol and Dettol, creating a much larger market even though sales are likely to dip from levels reached at the height of the COVID-19 pandemic.

-The company said it expects 2021 sales to come in between flat and 2%, beating the 0.4% decline forecast in a company-supplied poll of analysts.
+The company said it expects 2021 sales growth between flat and 2%, beating the 0.4% decline forecast in a company-supplied poll of analysts.
+It forecast medium-term growth of 4-6%.

-The Slough-based company reported an 11.8% rise in like-for-like sales growth last year, the largest increase since Reckitt’s formation in 1999, but marginally lower than the 11.9% analysts had expected.
+The Slough-based company reported an 11.8% rise in like-for-like sales growth last year to almost 14 billion pounds ($19.8 billion), the largest increase since Reckitt’s formation in 1999, but slightly less than the 11.9% analysts had expected.

+In contrast, Dove soap maker Unilever achieved 1.9% sales growth for the year, while Aptamil baby formula maker Danone’s sales dropped 1.5%.

-The boost has mainly come from its hygiene business, a unit once expected to be spun off from Reckitt, with like-for-like annual sales rising by more than a quarter last year.
+For Reckitt, its outperformance has mainly come from its bigger hygiene business, previously expected to be spun off from the group, with like-for-like annual sales rising by more than a quarter last year.

 Chief Executive Narasimhan said that, while he expects some of this hygiene demand to moderate over the long term, it would still be a “substantially larger underlying market” than before the pandemic.

+He also established a global business solutions unit in mid-2020, signing bespoke supply and sanitation deals with hotels, travel companies and public transport, including London Underground and British Airways.

+Narasimhan said the business would grow to contribute 1% of group sales in 2021.

-The company spent about 745 million pounds ($1.1 billion)last year to spur what has been stubbornly slow growth in recent years, including expansion of its disinfectant product distribution to more countries.
+Overall, the company spent about 745 million pounds ($1.1 billion) last year to spur what has been stubbornly slow growth in recent years.

-By the end of 2021, Reckitt expects Dettol and Lysol products to be in 70 more countries than in 2019.

 Separately, Reckitt announced that it would sell its Scholl footcare products business to private equity firm Yellow Wood Partners and acquire Biofreeze pain relief gel from rehabilitation and sports drug manufacturer Performance Health.

-Brokerage Jefferies said it estimates Scholl had sales of about 250 million pounds in 2020, representing about 2% of group sales.

-“(Reckitt’s) latest update triggered a positive market reaction, but there is still the lingering question of whether it can deliver sustainable growth over the longer term, particularly as competition is tough in many of its product areas,” said AJ Bell investment director Russ Mould.

-Reckitt also said on Wednesday that it had started a strategic review of its infant formula business in Greater China, which represents 6% of group sales, saying multiple options were being explored.
+Reckitt also said it had started a strategic review of its infant formula business in Greater China, which represents 6% of group sales, saying multiple options were being explored.

-Like rivals such as Danone, Reckitt has been facing intense competition from Chinese baby formula brands that have regained the trust of consumers since a baby milk scandal in 2008.
+Like rival Danone and Nestle, Reckitt has been facing intense competition from Chinese baby formula brands that have regained the consumer trust since a 2008 baby milk scandal.

 Reporting by Siddharth Cavale in Bengaluru; Additional reporting by Indranil Sarkar; Editing by Sherry Jacob-Phillips and David Goodman